 pvalue.io helps you to formalize it, by assuming the following: “X has an influence on Y”.
 It is up to you to determine the relevant X and Y. In the example on readmissions, X would be: the service protocol (coded for example in 2 classes: “former” and “new”), and Y the presence of a 30-day readmission (e. g. yes/no or 0/1).
 The hypothesis would therefore be: “The service protocol has an influence on 30-day readmission”.

-However, there are many possible biases, and it is therefore often necessary to adjust for confounding factors.
-These confounding factors are the variables related to Y. Thus, pvalue.io prompts you to select the other variables known or assumed related to Y.
+However, there are many possible biases, so it is often necessary to use covariates.
+These covariates are the variables related to Y.

 Identify adjustment variables

 Thus, pvalue.io first prompts you to select the variables known or assumed to be related to Y. Then, it automatically selects the covariates not known related to Y. Typically, we do not need to obtain the estimate of the influence of these variables.
 If these variables are numerical, a natural cubic spline transformation is performed.